 "It's always challenging to find the right photographers or camera professionals when you're in the humanitarian field.
 Not only do the ICRC need someone that can work discreetly and provide great results but, more importantly, someone who can connect with the vulnerable communities we work with.
-Stephen background, experience and skills shine through in every area.
+Stephen's background, experience and skills shine through in every area.
 Stephen has given the ICRC some of our most powerful imagery ever in Lebanon.
-His professionalism and quick understanding of very new situation makes working with him an absolute pleasure.
+His professionalism and quick understanding of every new situation makes working with him an absolute pleasure.
 Stephen has become the ICRC's go-to photographer in Lebanon."
-Malik Jaafar, Communications Officer, International Committee of the Red Cross (ICRC)
+Malak Jaafar, Communications Officer, International Committee of the Red Cross (ICRC)

 "His passion, attention to detail and visual storytelling skills are what make Stephen a leading professional in this field.
 When you add his exceptional skills behind a camera and a drive to understand issues ever deeper, it's always a pleasure to work with him."
 Rory Stewart, News Director, ZUMA Press Agency, the world's largest independent press agency and wire service.

 "Working with Stephen really is a wonderful experience.
 Highly professional while determined to achieve a perfect end result, he thinks ahead and is always looking for unique perspectives and compositions.
 And all this comes with his very warm yet professional character.
 We are always in good hands!
 The consistent quality of his work speaks for itself."
 Elke Latinovic, Senior Photo Editor, C3 Creative Code and Content GmbH

 "His expert knowledge of lighting and photography is clearly evident but what I really admired was how Stephen genuinely made the subjects comfortable in his presence."
 Leena Ksaifi, Managing Director, EQUIP NGO and TGKO Foundation